lra2001/games-hub/README.md

 # Games Hub

 A **Progressive Web Application (PWA)** built using **Django (backend)** and **React + Vite (frontend)**.
-The app aims to provide a centralized platform for gamers to connect, review games, and track gaming activities with personalized dashboards.
+The app aims to provide a centralized platform for gamers to find games available in the market.
+Games include general information such as Game Name, Platforms where they are available, Rating, Descrpition and, if avaialable, screenshots and videos/trailers.
+If users decide to log in, they are able to add games to their Wishlist, Favorites or mark them as Played.
+They can also edit their profile and select a profile image from the avatars provided.

 ---